 The ancient Macdonald Lords of the Isles saw it as their responsibility to support, encourage and develop the Gaelic culture in all its forms.
 The Lords of the Isles built churches and supported monasteries, and were patrons of dancing, clarsach (Scottish harp) playing, poetry and, of course, piping.

 The Clan Donald Lands Trust is pleased to carry on this important responsibility.
 We work with young people and local partners to promote Gaelic traditions and ensure they are passed to future generations as a living heritage.
-Through the generosity of our international supporters we are also proud to sponsor competitions to promote piping, clarsach and poetry.
+Through the generosity of our international supporters we are also proud to sponsor competitions to promote piping, clarsach, Highland dancing and Gaelic poetry.
 You can download a list of recent competition winners from this page (right).
 Visit our News and Events pages for details of this year’s competitions.

 The Clan Donald Lands Trust’s flagship cultural competition is its annual piobraireachd competition known as the Donald MacDonald Cuach.
 The competition honours the memory of the 18th-century piping pioneer Donald MacDonald.

 In 2016, to mark the competition’s 30th anniversary, the Trust launched the first annual Young Musician Scholarships.
 Prizes were offered for the best young piper and player of the clarsach.
 We also sponsor junior piping competitions on Skye, in cooperation with the Colonel Jock MacDonald Trust.